 - Gambling was also up to $100 and 30 days in jail.
 We had some epic poker games on a back patio (essentially out in open) that involved violating the gambling, underage drinking, and curfew ordinances all at once!

-- Bicycling with a headlight at night was up to a $100 fine.
+- Bicycling without a headlight at night was up to a $100 fine.
 I remember getting nabbed for $10 a few times.

 - In case of a natural disaster kids in grades 4-12 will be instructed to return home on their own.
 We don't let 4th graders cross the street on a sunny day today, but in the 80s they were own their own if a cyclone or tsunami was bearing down on Kwaj.